GR74/minime/docs/scripts/README.md

 # Scripts Documentation

-This directory contains documentation for all scripts, utilities, demos, and testing tools in the MiniMe project.
+This directory contains documentation for all scripts, utilities, demos, and testing tools in MiniMe - an identity-conditioned LLM orchestration system.

 ## 📋 Scripts Overview